hkamran80/schoolloop-python/README.md

 ![Version](https://img.shields.io/badge/language-python%203-green?style=for-the-badge)
 A Python module for accessing SchoolLoop!

+## NOTE: This module is no longer supported by the developer and has been archived.

 To use, run `python3 setup.py install`.
 Then, open a Python console (`python3` in your terminal)
 1. Type `import sl, getpass`.